helm/helm-www/content/docs/topics/provenance.md

 These are common reasons for failure.

-- The prov file is missing or corrupt.
+- The `.prov` file is missing or corrupt.
 This indicates that something is misconfigured or that the original maintainer did not create a provenance file.
 - The key used to sign the file is not in your keyring.
 This indicate that the entity who signed the chart is not someone you've already signaled that you trust.
-- The verification of the prov file failed.
+- The verification of the `.prov` file failed.
 This indicates that something is wrong with either the chart or the provenance data.
 - The file hashes in the provenance file do not match the hash of the archive file.
 This indicates that the archive has been tampered with.